 A deep puncture wound could allow anaerobic bacteria such as Clostridium tetani (the cause of tetanus) to grow.
 Because most people in the U.K. are immunised against tetanus, anaerobic bacteria infection is a very rare event. must be updated for tetanus every 10 years.
 Re-vaccination is often done in the emergency room where patients are treated after incurring a penetrating injury that may need stitches.

 Surgical sites are most commonly infected with the patient’s normal skin and/or gastrointestinal flora – the same organisms seen with superficial infections.
 They may also become infected by exposure to microorganisms in the hospital environment.
 Healthcare-associated bacteria, such as MRSA, often have an increased resistance to antibiotics.
 Deep surgical wounds may become infected both superficially with aerobic microorganisms and deep within the body by anaerobes.

 Burns may be caused by scalding or flammable liquids, fires and other sources of heat, chemicals, sunlight, electricity, and very rarely by nuclear radiation.
 First-degree burns involve the epidermis.
 Second-degree burns penetrate to the dermis.
-Third-degree burns penetrate through all of the layers of the skin and frequently damage the tissues below it.
+Third-degree burns penetrate through all the layers of the skin and frequently damage the tissue below it.

 Burn wounds are initially sterile but because of the dead tissue at their centre – the eschar (scab) – and the loss of the skin’s protection, they are quickly colonised by the patient’s normal flora.
 The affected person is at an increased risk for wound infection, , and for multiple organ failure.
 Initial infections tend to be bacterial.
 Fungal infections due to Candida, Aspergillus, Fusarium, and other fungi may arise later since they are not inhibited by antibiotic treatment.
 Viral infections, such as those caused by the Herpes simplex virus, may also occur.